MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 }
 ```

-It is the game developer's responsibility to load the mod DLL, and to decide which functions all mods should have, like for example the above `init` and `update`
+Finally, it is the game developer's responsibility to communicate to the mod developers which functions every mod is required to define, like for example the `init` and `update` functions above

 # Compiled